NashTech-Labs/K8s-Python-Client-Secrets/README.md

 `pip install kubernetes`

-For SEcrets, we use AppsV1Api class from client module.
+For Secrets, we use AppsV1Api class from client module.

 For creating Secrets on local cluster e.g minikube we use following command: